michaelkernaghan/Torque-Token/README.md

 - **Community Governance**: Empowering Torque Token holders with voting rights on pivotal project decisions, fostering a truly decentralized governance structure.
 - **Eco-friendly Initiatives**: A commitment to sustainability, leveraging the energy-efficient nature of the Tezos blockchain and supporting green projects.

-## Technology Stack

-- **SmartPy**: For smart contract development on the Tezos blockchain.
-- **Taquito**: A TypeScript library suite for development on the Tezos blockchain, facilitating dApp and smart contract interactions.
-- **React**: For crafting a user-friendly frontend interface.
-- **TezBridge**: To connect the frontend application with Tezos wallets and networks.

 ## Getting Started

 ### Prerequisites